 Like Forest School, Coastal Classroom is a way to build confidence, self-esteem and social skills.
 Groups also have the option to complete their ‘Discover Award’, the first stage of the John Muir Award Scheme (for pupils Primary 4 and above).

 Wild things! will provide all resources and equipment with spare quality outdoor clothing for pupils also available.
 Our enthusiastic and qualified leaders bring a wealth of practical skills, experience, conservation knowledge, educational games and fun!

 - Group Size: 10-15 children per group, with a maximum of 30 children per session.
 Ratio of 2:15 (1x Wild things! leader, plus 1x teacher/adult support per 15 children)

-- Cost: £350 per Coastal Classroom programme
+- Cost: £350 per Coastal Classroom programme where funding is available.

 Please Contact Us if you wish to book a Coastal Classroom programme.

 “The children and I all learned so much about our local environment during this experience.
 I’m really looking forward to the next course” – Teacher

 “I enjoyed watching the pupils excitement and enjoyment from the course.
 Games were good – lots of learning, included children learning facts in a fun and interactive way” – Teacher